 "A she-hamster... and she definitely looks wise," the gopher said with pleasure.
-"Her name and return address are on the envelope.
+"Her return address and name are on the envelope.
 That's all I know about her."

 Bob quickly picked up the envelope and turned it over.
-At the bottom, in the sender's box, he saw: Wiseland, Shesha the Hamster.
+At the bottom, in the sender's box, he saw her contact: Wiseland, Shesha the Hamster.

-"Probably, this was sent to me by my relative who is a traveller," the gopher said.
+"Probably, this was sent to me by my relative, who is a traveller," the gopher said.
 "He was staying with us about a year ago.
 Back then, I told him that you'd like to meet a wise female hamster.
 Well, it looks like he found her somewhere."